 Once the evaluation forms are collected, event organizers should compile the results into a report that summarizes all the results.
 It includes information about speaker ratings in the various categories measured, as well as the comments themselves.

-This report provides more information than a speaker session evaluation.
+The After Action Report provides more information than a speaker session evaluation.
 It’s an evaluation of the program itself, including the planning process.
 Pegine provides an After Action Report after each speaking engagement.
 “My clients know about the report before each event, and they love receiving it after, it is an added value to them.”
 She answers questions for meeting planners, including:

 - What did they do well?

 - What could have been done differently?